-The report does not cover our non-operated interests in the Corrib gas field in Ireland, or in Germany, with the exception of reporting on organizational scale and staff count.
-In both instances, the operating partners (Shell E&P Ireland and ExxonMobil respectively) would include these projects under their sustainability reporting.
-G4-17, G4-18
+The report does not cover our non-operated interests in the Corrib gas field in Ireland, with the exception of reporting on organizational scale and staff count.
+In this case, the operating partner (Shell E&P Ireland) would include these projects under their sustainability reporting.
+102-45

 |2016 Sustainability Report (report title renumbered to publication year rather than Performance Metrics year)||2012-2015|